 All forms of sport build character, help develop a healthy competitive spirit and contribute to fitness and wellbeing in both body and mind.
 With this in mind, careful care is taken in providing and maintaining excellent sports facilities which are available during games lessons, in the daily time tabled activity slot after formal lessons end at 4.15pm, as well as in the early mornings, evenings and weekends…. not to mention our incredibly busy sports fixtures list.
 What could be more refreshing than an afternoon dip in our swimming pool just before tea?

 The central hub of sports activity is the bustling, busy, Sports Complex which is home to our Sports Department’s main office and where our enthusiastic Sports staff are often to be found refereeing basketball games or badminton matches in our indoor sports hall, manning our fitness suite and weights room, or coaching our swimmers to the top of the leader board in swimming galas held in our own, recently refurbished, 25m swimming pool.
-In November, Jazz Carlin, a double Olympic Silver medallist, gave a masterclass in swimming technique to our top level swimmers, delivered a seminar on resilience to our Elite Performance Pathway (EPP) pupils and provided a lecture on body image for all our Middle School girls.
+When the COVID situation improves in the UK we will be welcoming Jazz Carlin, a double Olympic Silver medallist, to be giving a masterclass in swimming technique to our top level swimmers, delivering a seminar on resilience to our Elite Performance Pathway (EPP) pupils and providing a lecture on body image for all our Middle School girls.

 Just outside our Sports Complex are our new six hard courts, set in the heart of the King Edward’s rural, green, campus and with the stunning backdrop of our Lower School House QMH in the distance.
 Here, pupils play and compete in regular netball games both inter-House and against external teams and hone their tennis skills in the summer months.
 Our very own squash courts, another hive of activity, are popular with beginners and advanced players.